zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 ```
 For almost everything else, do this in ctors.
 Don't confuse member initialization list with assignments.
-Member initialization list will often be more efficient as they do a default ctor call (wasted) + copy assignment, as opposed to just one copycon call.
+Member initialization list will often be more efficient as assignments do a default ctor call (wasted) + copy assignment, as opposed to just one copycon call.
 Also sometimes member initialization list has to be used, e.g. data members that are const or references.
-Sometimes when multiple ctors have to duplicate the same member initialization lists and are undesirable, in which case we could use the assignment approach and make them call one function that does the assignment.
-But in general, always prefer the member initialization list.
+Sometimes when multiple ctors have to duplicate the same member initialization lists and are undesirable, in which case we could use the assignment approach and make them call one function that does the assignment, or with C++11, constructors are allowed to call other constructors.
+In general, always prefer the member initialization list.

 The order in which an object's data is initialized is defined: base class before derived class, and within a class, data members are initialized in the order they are declared.
 This is true even if member initialization list has a different order.
 To avoid confusion, always list the declaration and the member initialization list in the same order.

-And now on to the order of initialization of non-local static objects defined in different translation units.
+And now on to the order of initialization of non-local `static` objects defined in different translation units.

-Firstly, a static object is one that exists from the time it's constructed until the end of the program.
+Firstly, a `static` object is one that exists from the time it's constructed until the end of the program.
 Stack and heap-based objects are thus excluded.
-Included are global objects, objects defined at namespace scope, objects declared static inside classes, objects declared static inside functions, and objects declared static at file scope.
+Included are global objects, objects defined at namespace scope, objects declared `static` inside classes, objects declared `static` inside functions, and objects declared `static` at file scope.

-Static objects inside functions are known as local static objects (because they're local to a function), and the other kinds of static objects are known as non-local static objects.
-Static objects are automatically destroyed when the program exits, i.e., their destructors are automatically called when main finishes executing.
+Static objects inside functions are known as local `static` objects (because they're local to a function), and the other kinds of `static` objects are known as non-local static objects.
+Static objects are automatically destroyed when the program exits, i.e. their destructors are automatically called when main finishes executing.

 The relative order of initialization of non-local static objects defined in different translation units is undefined.
 What if you want to control the order of their initialization then?
 Make them local instead: have a function call that instantiates them and return the static objects (like a singleton pattern).
 E.g.